Valsad district

-Valsad district is one of the 33 districts in the Western Indian state of Gujarat.
+Valsad district (previously Bulsar district) is one of the 34 districts in the Western Indian state of Gujarat.
 It is bound by Navsari district to the north, Nashik district of Maharashtra state to the east, and Dadra and Nagar Haveli district of the Dadra and Nagar Haveli and Daman and Diu (DNHDD) union territory and the Palghar district of Maharashtra to the south.
 The Arabian Sea lies west of the district.
-The coastal Daman enclave of DNHDD is bounded by Valsad district on the north, east, and south.
+The coastal Damaon enclave of DNHDD is bounded by Valsad district on the north, east, and south.
 The district's administrative capital is Valsad.
 The district's largest city is Vapi.

 The district covers 3008 square kilometres and is divided into six talukas: Valsad, Vapi, Pardi, Umargam, Kaparada and Dharampur.
 The population was 1,705,678 in 2011, up from 1,410,553 in 2001.
-Valsad is well known for its production of mangoes, sapodilla, and teak, and its chemical and industrial stretch based on Vapi and Atul.
+Valsad is well known for its production of mangoes, sapodilla, teak and industrial hubs based in Vapi, Pardi and Atul.